 In 2007, the State of Florida enacted legislation to expand the FHCF's provision of below-market rate reinsurance to up to \$28.0 billion per season (the "2007 Florida Bill").
 In May of 2009, the Florida legislature enacted Bill No. CS/HB 1495 (the "2009 Bill"), which will gradually phase out \$12.0 billion in optional reinsurance coverage under the FHCF over the succeeding five years.
 The 2009 Bill increased the cost of the optional coverage, which is believed to have contributed to reductions in the amount of this coverage purchased by eligible insurers until the phase-out is complete.
 The 2009 Bill similarly allows the state-sponsored property insurer, Citizens, to raise its rates up to 10% starting in 2010 and every year thereafter, until such time that it has sufficient funds to pay its claims and expenses.
 For 2010, the approved rate increase for Citizens was approximately 5%.
 The rate increases and cut back on coverage by FHCF and Citizens are expected to support a relatively increased role of the private insurers in Florida, a market in which we have established substantial market share.
 This legislation may, however, take several years to have a significant effect on the private market; moreover, its impact may not be sufficient to restore stability to the Florida market in light of certain trends that are adversely impacting the stability of local market participants, such as practices and findings relating to sinkhole claims, and the statutes of limitations on alleged windstorm claims from prior accident years.
 These factors have contributed, for example, to a return to rapid growth in the policies issued by Citizens rather than by private market insurers, diminishing the market in turn for our own coverages.
-While legislation will be enacted or that it will indeed succeed in improving the strength and stability of the Florida market.
+While legislation intended to ameliorate these and other issues in the Florida market has been introduced in the ongoing 2011 Florida legislative session, there can be no assurance that any such legislation will be enacted or that it will indeed succeed in improving the strength and stability of t